jywu511/jywu511.github.io/_pages/about.md

 I am a 'zero-year' Ph.D. student of Biomedical Engineering at Shanghai Jiao Tong University, advised by Prof. Guangzhong Yang.
 My research interest lies at medical image analysis, surgical robotics, and computer vision.
 I am particularly interested in Navigation of pulmonary interventional robot in the bronchus.

 I received my B.S. degree from Shanghai Jiao Tong University.
 I have worked as a research intern with Prof. Alan Yuille at the Johns Hopkins University; Prof. Cihang Xie at the University of California, Santa Cruz; Prof. Guoyan Zheng at the Institude of Medical Robotics.
-I receive the 2020 National Scholarship.

-My resume can be download through this link [CV](https://github.com/jywu511/jywu511.github.io/blob/master/_CV/CV_Junyang%20Wu.pdf).
+My resume can be downloaded through this link [CV](https://github.com/jywu511/jywu511.github.io/blob/master/_CV/CV_Junyang%20Wu.pdf).

 ## Awards
 * 2021 National Scholarship